bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 Congratulations!
 You have just completed the 16s portion of the integrated assignment.
 I hope this gave you a chance to practice and solidify your understanding of 16S marker gene metagenomics.

-Inside the `~/CourseData/MIC_data/IntegratedAssignment/16s` folder, there is a file named `section1_workflow.sh` that contains all of the commands used in section 1 joined together into 1 bash script.
+Inside the `~/CourseData/MIC_data/IntegratedAssignment/16s` folder, there is a file named `section1_workflow.sh` that contains all of the commands I used in section 1 to generate my results.
 Feel free to check your commands against it.
+Note that it might be different to what you did and that's totally okay!

 Keep you findings and conclusions in mind though as we will delve into the shotgun metagenomic data of this oral microbiome in the next section.
 In the end, we will ask you to compare and contrast the findings of both methods.